effzehn/CountrySearch/README.md

   * Language
   * Currency

+### Requirements
+The challenge solution has been implemented for iOS 12 in Swift 5.

 ### Author's notes
 * Flagpedia seemed to be unreliable for some country codes, also it seemed to forward me to non TLS-pages, so I went with countryflags.io.
 Returns 64px only but it does the job.
 I also thought about just using emojis but I guess you want to see how I handle image loading ;-)